mvrilo/cam/README.md

 ## Dependencies

-OpenCV is the only dependency.
-You can see instructions for installation on any platform on [the gocv site](https://gocv.io/getting-started/).
+[OpenCV](https://docs.opencv.org/4.4.0/) is the only dependency.
+You can see instructions for installation on [the opencv docs](https://docs.opencv.org/4.4.0/df/d65/tutorial_table_of_content_introduction.html) and [in the gocv page](https://gocv.io/getting-started/).

 ## Installation